gitter-badger/Granular.jl/docs/src/man/installation.md

 *Please note:* The developmental version is considered unstable and should only be used over the stable version if there is a compelling reason to do so.

+## Keeping the package up to date
+With the `Pkg.update()` command, Julia checks and updates all installed packages to their newest versions.

 ## Package tests
 The Granular.jl package contains many tests that verify that the functionality